DrYenyen/PPPwn-Tinker-GUI/README.md

 Furthermore, the pppwn_cpp additions can be integrated into other pppwn solutions (raspi, luckfox, etc.) with just a few extra command line arguments.
 Using [this fork](https://github.com/nn9dev/PPPwn_cpp/releases), grab the latest release and run pppwn --help to see the additional flags.

-# Linux needs no additional dependencies.
+# Linux dependencies.
+1. Scapy only if using the Python version.

 # Windows Dependencies needed are listed below for each version
 # Installing Dependencies for C++ version
 1. Download and install [Npcap1.80](https://npcap.com/#download) if running on older hardware try 1.70 and below.
 # Installing Dependencies for Rust
 1. Download and install [Npcap1.80](https://npcap.com/#download) if running on older hardware try 1.70 and below.